linzhi2013/specimen_bioseq_system/README.md

 The **Specimen Bioseq Information Managment System** provides a user-friendly website.
 You can create multiple users, each user with different privilege (for example, both viewing and editing, viewing only).

-The user can upload data to the system with different kind format files (Excel, CSV, TSV etc.), you can also just add/update/delete records from the website.
+The user can upload data to the system with different kind format files (Excel, CSV, TSV etc.), you can also just add/update/delete records on the website.

 ![images/overview.png](images/overview.png)
 ![images/add_record.png](images/add_record.png)